 Covered Marketplace (Marché Couvert)

 Just by the Château d’eau (in French, water towers have the rather curious name of ‘water castles’), and not far from the Centre Pompidou-Metz, the Romarin Restaurant is open every day apart from Sunday.
-Once inside, you’ll find that the restaurant serves a lot of local Lorraine cuisine with a modern twist.
+Once inside, you’ll find that the restaurant serves a lot of local Lorraine cuisine (such as dishes including Metz mirabelle, a delicious golden plum used in plenty of jams and alcoholic drinks) with a modern twist.

 Festivals in Metz